AmanNig/godspeed/README.md

 # GodSpeed Landing Page

-A modern, responsive landing page template built with React.js, featuring a clean design and smooth animations.
+A modern, responsive landing page for GodSpeed Systems built with React.js, featuring a clean design and smooth animations.

 ## 🚀 Features